hewageumesha/CodeAlpha_Image_Gallery/README.md

-## CodeAlpha_Image_Gallery
+## Image_Gallery

 ### Overview
-The CodeAlpha Image Gallery is a responsive web application built with HTML, CSS, and JavaScript.
+The Image Gallery is a responsive web application built with HTML, CSS, and JavaScript.
 It showcases a collection of images that can be filtered by category using buttons.
 The gallery is designed to be simple, visually appealing, and easy to use.

 ### Features
 - Filter Buttons: Users can filter images by categories such as "All Photos", "Sri Lanka", "Singapore", and "Maldives".